Honda Elevate: Brazil

+Brunei

+The Elevate was launched in Brunei on 10 July 2026 and it is offered only in a single variant (CVT).

 Japan

 The vehicle was introduced in Japan on 16 November 2023 as the Honda WR-V. Imported from India, the WR-V is marketed in three variants, namely X, Z, and Z+.
 Honda Japan targets monthly sales of 3,000 units.
 In April 2025, the Honda Elevate was crash tested by the Japanese NCAP and it scored a 5-star rating.

 South Africa

 The Elevate was launched in South Africa on 23 February 2024, it is available in two trim levels: Comfort (manual) and Elegance (CVT).